shaka3507/arcalert/README.md

+# ArcAlert

+App in development for DGMD E-11 Section 1 (25712) using supabase and framer.

 <a href="https://demo-nextjs-with-supabase.vercel.app/">
   <img alt="Next.js and Supabase Starter Kit - the fastest way to build apps with Next.js and Supabase" src="https://demo-nextjs-with-supabase.vercel.app/opengraph-image.png">
   <h1 align="center">Next.js and Supabase Starter Kit</h1>